SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

 ## Payment Link

 {% include jumbotron.html body="The implementation sequence for this scenario
 is a variant of the purchase sequence.
-The consumer is not redirected to the Payments directly but will instead receive a payment link via mail/SMS.
+The payer is not redirected to the Payments directly but will instead receive a payment link via mail/SMS.
-When the consumer clicks on the link, a payment window opens." %}
+When the payer clicks on the link, a payment window opens." %}

 ### Introduction